Charles D. Henry Award

 - Have served professionally in school (preschool, elementary, secondary), college or community programs in HPERD for a period of at least five years prior to nomination.

-- Demonstrate a record of increasing involvement of ethnic minorities in SHAPE America.
+- Demonstrate a record of increasing involvement of ethnic minorities in SHAPE America and/or in the field of HPERD.

 - Demonstrate a record of increasing communications with greater numbers of SHAPE America ethnic minority members.